Home Page : Firewalls

 No apparent limitations on use.
 Most free firewalls are limited to one per household, non-commercial use, but neither of these restrictions apply to the Comodo firewall.

-Windows XP and Windows Vista come with an in-built firewall.
+Windows XP, Windows Vista and Windows 7 come with an in-built firewall.
 Whilst this should prevent against many external threats to your PC it does not: